MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/plan.md

 ## Acquire AI skills

-Acquiring the right AI skills involves assessing the existing talent and deciding between internal development or hiring external experts.
-This process matters because building a capable team supports sustained AI adoption, enabling organizations to respond quickly to new challenges and maintain competitive relevance through continuous learning and skill development.
+Teams need to acquire the right AI skills by assessing the existing talent and deciding whether to develop skills internally or hire external experts.
+This process is important because a capable team supports sustained AI adoption, enabling organizations to respond quickly to new challenges and maintain competitive relevance through continuous learning.

 - *Learn AI skills.* The [Microsoft Learn](/) platform provides free AI skills [training](/training/), [certifications](/credentials/), and [product-specific guidance](/docs/) for all Microsoft and Azure AI services.
 Set certification goals, such as earning certifications related to Azure AI.
 These certifications include [Azure AI Fundamentals](/credentials/certifications/azure-ai-fundamentals/), [Azure AI Engineer Associate](/credentials/certifications/azure-ai-engineer/), and [Azure Data Scientist Associate](/credentials/certifications/azure-data-scientist/) .
 There are learning resources for other subjects on the platform, so filter the results to return AI-specific results.